ustaxcourt/ef-cms/docs/wiki/Create-Case-From-Paper-Petition.md

 **Order for Corporate Disclosure Statement**
 * If party type = Corporation, Partnership (as the Tax Matters Partner), Partnership (as a partnership representative under BBA regime), or Partnership (as a partner other than Tax Matters Partner) - check box is displayed and auto-checked
-* If user uploads ODS PDF, checkbox is auto-unchecked
+* If user uploads CDS PDF, checkbox is auto-unchecked

 #### Case Info tab